Anomalies on ALE spaces and phases of gauge theory

 Let us also comment on the $(0,2,0)$ representation of $SU(4)$.
 Because the representation is real, we consider a single Weyl fermion, and there is no conserved baryon number symmetry.
 The fermion zero modes are induced upon turning on an $SU(N_c=4)$ background gauge field of the form

 The minimal number of zero modes, equal to $6$, arises for ${\cal C} = \pm 1$, while for ${\cal C} = 0$ no normalizable zero modes exist.
 Although the latter might appear suitable for constructing a capping geometry $\mathrm{EH}'$, the two configurations cannot in fact be glued smoothly: backgrounds with ${\cal C}=\pm 1$ and ${\cal C}=0$ have inequivalent boundary holonomies, which constitute a topological obstruction.
-This obstruction explains why the anomaly present on EH space cannot be reproduced on compact manifolds such as $\mathbb T^4$ or $S^2\times S^2$, thereby establishing it as a genuinely new anomaly distinct from conventional BC anomalies.
+This obstruction explains why the anomaly present on EH space is not reproduced on the compact manifolds $\mathbb T^4$ or $S^2\times S^2$ considered here, indicating that it is not captured by these conventional BC anomaly probes.